Dolomites Alta Via 1 Complete11 Days & 10 Nights 4.6 Read 22 reviews

 Hut to Hut Walking | Walk from hut to hut, changing accommodation each night

 Grade & Terrain

-This walk is graded moderate to strenuous and includes daily walks of between 9 and 16.5km with ascents of up to 900m, descents of up to 1300m.
+This walk is graded strenuous, due to the days where you have to carry your own pack, although grading is often subjective.
+It includes daily walks of between 9 and 16.5km with ascents of up to 900m, and descents of up to 1300m.
 You’ll be following switchback footpaths, country lanes, both narrow and wide tracks and rough mountain paths.
 You should be prepared for rocky and loose ground and unavoidable narrow paths across scree slopes.
-We have deliberately avoided routes involving via ferrata.
+We have deliberately avoided routes involving Via Ferrata.
 Some of the ascents and descents are considerably steep and some can be exposed so require a good head for heights and sure-footedness in places.
 It may be possible to split some of the longer days of the itinerary, please see the detailed itinerary for more info.
-You should have a good level of walking fitness to get the most from this trip, and be an experienced mountain walker.
+You should have a good level of walking fitness to get the most from this trip and be an experienced mountain walker.

 As this is a self guided walk you will be responsible for navigation, decision making and safety during your trip.
 This walk is strenuous, crosses high mountain passes and the weather can change quickly.
 You should be able to navigate easily with a map and compass in poor visibility and be experienced in the mountains.We supply you with route notes for the recommended routes, as well as a comprehensive guidebook and Tabacco printed maps (1:25 000) and access to our smartphone navigation app along with GPX tracks, so you will have no problem following the route each day.
 You are of course free to walk wherever you choose, with the possibility of following the guidebook and/or reviewing the map to make your own route.